jamesshore/ergotest/docs/test_api.md

 After the test runs, it will have one of the following statuses:

+* *Pass:* The function ran and exited normally.
+* *Skip:* The test was skipped.
 * *Fail:* The function threw an exception.
 * *Timeout:* The function took too long to complete.
-Use [ItOptions](#itoptions) or your automation to change the timeout (defaults to two seconds).
+Use [ItOptions](#itoptions), [DescribeOptions](#describeoptions), or [TestOptions](automation_api.md#testoptions) to change the timeout.
+The default is two seconds.
-* *Skip:* The test was skipped.
-* *Pass:* The function ran and exited normally.

-You’ll typically make your tests fail by throwing an `AssertionError`.
-Most assertion libraries will do this for you.
+You’ll typically make your tests fail by using an assertion library that throws `AssertionError`.
+You can use any library you like.
 For details about Ergotest’s built-in assertion library, see the [assertion API documentation](assertion_api.md).

 ### ItFunction